SeanAmmirati/deep-lyric-visualizer/README.md

 objects in this repository (so called `GeneratorObjects`) take the `GenerationEnvironment` as a parameter.

+Simply add a method named `word_embedder` and have this method return the model.
+This was done to make the process flexible.

 Note that you will need to ensure that the API for the loaded classes matches that of Wikipedia2Vec for this to work out of the box for methods used by the vectorizer class.
 As of this writing, the only such method is the `get_word_vector` method, which should be straight-forward to port from other models.

+### GAN

+#### Using the default GAN

+There is no setup necessary to use the default GAN, as this will be loaded by BigGAN.

+#### Using a custom GAN

+If you would like to use another GAN, you should create a subclass of the `GenerationEnvironment` class in `generation_environment.py`.
+All of the objects in this repository (so called `GeneratorObjects`) take the `GenerationEnvironment` as a parameter.

+Simply add a method named `gan_network` and have this method return the model.
+This was done to make the process flexible.

+Currently, this is used only in the `deep-music-visualizer` portion of the project.
+The API must match that of `deep-music-visualizer`.

 Project Organization
 ------------